-Effie’s Cottage Cheese Salad with Za’atar
+Cottage Cheese Salad with Za’atar

 This Cottage Cheese Salad with Za’atar is a recipe that was sent to me by a reader, and this was one of those must-make-again recipes from the first bite.
-If you don’t have the middle eastern spice mix called Za’atar, use any blend of dried spices that you like on tomatoes.
+If you don’t have the middle eastern spice mix called Za’atar, use any dried spices that you like on tomatoes.

 PIN the Cottage Cheese Salad to try it later!

-Recently I got an e-mail from a reader named Effie who told me she enjoys the blog, and she offered to send me some spices from Israel.
+I learned about this salad when I got an e-mail from a reader named Effie who told me she enjoys the blog, and she offered to send me some spices from Israel.
 I love Middle Eastern flavors, so I was excited when a few weeks later I got a package with lots and lots of different spices, plus recipes!

 Effie’s package had so many new things I’m having fun experimenting with, but since I was at least a little familiar with Za’atar, this cottage cheese salad with Za’atar Spice Mix (affiliate link) was one of the first things I tried.
 And I was pretty sure Za’atar would taste great on American cottage cheese, and it did!

-And even if this version of cottage cheese salad is slightly different from the one Effie says is a favorite of her kids, we simply could not stop eating it.
+And even if this version of cottage cheese salad is slightly different from the authentic one Effie says is a favorite of her kids, we simply could not stop eating it.
 Many, many thanks to Effie, and now I am working on a package to send back to her!

 What ingredients do you need for this recipe?